caiocvelasco/caiocvelasco.github.io/index.md

 I'm a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA).

-In 2021, because of the pandemic I decided to stop a Ph.D. in Economics in the Netherlands and start my transition into **the world of data**.
+In 2021, because of the pandemic, I decided to stop a Ph.D. in Economics in the Netherlands and start my transition into **the world of data**.

 I grew up in Rio de Janeiro and education was the only weapon I had to succeed in life.
 As a consequence, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.